Azure/ResourceModules/docs/wiki/PipelinesDesign.md

 | `bicepRegistryName` | "adpsxxazacrx001" | The container registry to publish bicep templates to |
 | `bicepRegistryRGName` | "artifacts-rg" | The resource group of the container registry to publish bicep templates to.
 Is used to create a new container registry if not yet existing |
 | `bicepRegistryDoPublish` | "true" | A central switch to enable/disable publishing to the private bicep registry |

-### Prerequisites

-For both the [simulated deployment validation](#simulated-deployment-validation) as well as the [test deployment](#test-deployment) we should account for the following prerequisites:
-- A _"Sandbox"_ or _"Engineering"_ **validation subscription** (in Azure) has to be used to test if the modules (or other components) are deployable.
-This subscription must not have connectivity to any on-premises or other Azure networks.
-- An Azure Active Directory Service Principal (AAD SPN) to authenticate to the validation subscription and run the test deployments of the modules.

 ### Tokens Replacement